Project governance frameworks

 Agile project management

 The Association of Project Management (APM) massively de-emphasizes the sort of project management methods described above.
 It instead favours a dramatically enhanced level of communication and pragmatic collaboration between business users and software developers throughout the development process, rather than a prescriptive definition of the finished product.
 APM favours Agile.

 There are a number of different Agile methodologies.
 The originators and practitioners of many of these Agile methodologies had a workshop in 2001 to try to identify what they had in common.
 They picked the word ‘agile’ as an umbrella term for what they were doing and crafted the Manifesto for Agile Software Development to provide a common framework.

 Management of Value - MoV

-Management of Value (MoV) is a value management methodology originally from the Cabinet Office.
-It provides guidance on how to maximise financial and non-financial benefits from projects, portfolios and programmes.
+Management of Value (MoV) is a value management methodology that provides guidance on how to maximize financial and non-financial benefits from projects, portfolios, and programs.

-Within portfolios, MoV matches the organization’s strategic goals with those of the programmes.
-These programmes in turn deliver these goals through the underlying projects.
+Within portfolios, MoV matches the organization’s strategic goals with those of the programs.
+These programs in turn deliver these goals through the underlying projects.
 The core guidance that forms the foundation of the MoV methodology can be found in the MoV manual Management of Value.

 Speak to an expert